dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

   [email-address-atom]
   (input-element "email" "email" "email" email-address-atom))
 {% endhighlight %}

-In the spirit of LISP, we are defining a generic function for input-elements, and having the email-input just be a specific application of that function.
-Awesome.

 Now, let's see how we update the email-address when someone types something in.
 We pass the following function into :on-change attribute of the input element.